 Under Finnish law, conscripts may be dismissed from service for health reasons or because they have dual citizenship.
-Exemption is decided by the army regional offices for those enrolled in the army, while the civil service center for those seeking civilian service.
+Exemption is decided by the army regional offices for those enrolled in the army, while the Non-military Service Center (Siviilipalveluskeskus) for those seeking civilian service.
 The criteria for granting exemption are basically the same in both the military and the civil service.

 The number of those who are exempted has risen sharply in recent years: about one quarter of men in Finland no longer perform any service.
 The increase in the number of exemptees reflects the erosion of the Finnish military service system: the military service system produces far more soldiers than any realistic military threat would require.